 There’s a reason Forbes ranked North Carolina No.1 on its list of Best States for Business.
-Ranking takes into account business costs, labor supply, growth prospects, economic climate, regulatory environment and quality of life.
+The publication’s rankings consider business costs, labor supply, growth prospects, economic climate, regulatory environment and quality of life.

-In a state that’s home to more than 10 million, there’s a lot of business to be had, but competition can offer a bit of a challenge.
-When you’re looking to make a name for yourself, you might start your search for NC small business loans and resources to help your business succeed.
+In a state home to more than 10 million, there’s a lot of business to be had, but competition can offer a bit of a challenge.
+When you’re looking to make a name for yourself, a small business loan for your North Carolina (NC) venture can help.
+See what’s available and find resources to help your business succeed.

 North Carolina’s Small Business Landscape

-According to the Small Business Administration, North Carolina is home to more than 934,000 small businesses, which employ 1.7 million people.
+According to the Small Business Administration (SBA), North Carolina is home to more than 994,000 small businesses, which employ 1.7 million people.
 Popular industries include accommodation and food services, manufacturing, construction, retail and healthcare.

 The state also boasts a diverse agriculture industry, leading in the production of many commodities, including tobacco, sweet potatoes, poultry and eggs, among others.
 In fact, there are nearly 50,000 farms, bringing in a total of about $76 billion each year.

-5 Banks for Small Business Funding in North Carolina
+5 Best Banks for Small Businesses in NC Seeking Loans

-The following banks offer funding to business owners.
-Some also function as SBA lenders in North Carolina.
-Here are the details of each one.
+The following banks offer funding to North Carolina business owners.
+Find SBA loans in NC, equipment financing, term loans and more.
+Here are the details.

 1. Skyline National Bank

-Are you looking for Small Business Administration loans in North Carolina?
-If so, you’re in luck at Skyline National Bank.
-This bank has earned an A+ rating with the Better Business Bureau (BBB) and a 4.5-star rating on WalletHub.
+If you’re searching for SBA loans for your NC company, you’re in luck at Skyline National Bank.
+This bank has earned an A+ rating with the Better Business Bureau (BBB) and a 4.7-star rating on WalletHub.

 Other business financing products available here include the following: